- Website structure makes a difference

 Creating a Website Structure to Enhance SEO

-A good website structure greatly enhances your chances to rank higher in search engines.
+A good website structure greatly enhances your chances to rank higher in other search engines besides Google as well.
 Website all have some type of structure, which might simply be a disorganized group of pages, or a streamlined, rigorous structure.
 If you design your site’s structure carefully and well, your site will achieve search excellence.

 This article shares the best advice on how you can create a powerful site structure that will get indexed and crawled by spiders, and appeal to users, while at the same time deliver the best possible SERP rankings and listings.